gabomartini/Defender-for-Cloud-Security/README.md

 </p>

 #### *In this tutorial, we will:*
-*- Assess and enhance cloud security posture using Microsoft Defender for Cloud.*
+*•	Assess and enhance your cloud security posture.*

-*- Configure compliance policies and workload protections for secure cloud environments.*
+*•	Configure compliance policies and workload protections to secure cloud environments.*

-*- Analyze, respond to, and mitigate security threats effectively.*
+*•	Analyze and mitigate security threats effectively.*

 #### Tasks:
  1. Activating Microsoft Defender for Cloud.